bransonpetty/project-blackbox/design-doc.md

 ## User Stories:

 - Brian has taken an interest in computer science and wants to understand at a base level how assembly instructions work.
-He is able to write short instruction files to learn how each of them work and eventually how to preform multiple successive functions.
+He is able to write short instruction files to learn how each of them works and eventually how to perform multiple successive functions.

 - Justin is designing a program on his raspberry pi.
-Because the raspberry pi doesn't have much in the way of memory he needs to design a program at the lowest level to improve memory and preformance.
+Because the raspberry pi doesn't have much in the way of memory he needs to design a program at the lowest level to improve memory and performance.
-For easier testing than running his long instruction programs on his raspberry pi he is able to run this program from his computer and use the debugger to watch each register as a line of instruction is read.
+For easier testing than running his long instruction programs on his raspberry pi, he is able to run this program from his computer and use the debugger to watch each register as a line of instruction is read.

 ## Use Cases:

+- ADD (30xx) - We load the number 8 from a register and add it to the accumulator which has the value 6 in it previously.
+Once the operation has finished the accumulator will have a value of 14
+- SUBTRACT (31xx) - We load the number 2 from a register and subtract it from the accumulator value of 5 leaving the accumulator with a value of 3.
-- ADD (30xx) - Identify 2 digit function code.
-Reference register specified in the last two digits of the direction.
-Add that registers value to the accumulator's existing value.
+- READ (10xx) - We load the inputted number from the user input.
+The number is then saved to the register specified in the second two digits of the command.
-- SUBTRACT (31xx) - Identify 2 digit function code.
-Reference register specified in the last two digits.
-Subtract the accumulator's value by the register's value.
+- WRITE (11xx) - We load the number specified in the given register.
+The value is then placed as the output in the console.
-- DIVIDE (32xx) - Identify 2 digit function code.
-Reference register specified in the last two digits.
-Divide the accumulator by the register's value.
+- DIVIDE (32xx) - We load the number 10 from the accumulator and divide it by (2) the number in the specified register.
+The result (5) is then stored in the accumulator.
-- MULTIPLY (33xx) - Identify 2 digit function code.
-Reference register specified in the last two digits.
-Multiply the two values together and store their value in the accumulator.
+- MULTIPLY (33xx) - We load the number 3 from the accumulator and divide it by (3) the number in the specified register.
+The result (9) is then stored in the accumulator.
-- Use READ and LOAD to store input in the accumulator.
-By first using READ to take and store the user's input in a specified register we can use LOAD to reference that same register and store that address in the accumulator.
-- We can use READ and MULTIPLY to create a single function calculator.
-We can read in any user input and ,once stored, can be referenced to multiply one after the other.
-- Using BRANCHNEG we can check the accumulator for a negative value.
-If the accumulator is negative value we can issue a HALT command to branch to so the program quits.
-- The STORE operation can be used to copy the accumulator value into a register.
-This can be used to temporarily alter the value and revert back using LOAD.
+- LOAD (20xx) - We load the given register value and copy it into the accumulator.
-- After preforming an arithmetic operation we want to return the value.
-We will use the LOAD and WRITE functions to pull the value from the accumulator into a register and then write it to the console.
+- STORE (21xx) - We load the value in the accumulator and copy it into the specified register.
-- Using READ and WRITE we can echo a users input by returning the value immediately following it's input.
-    We will store the value in a register and then use that register in the write command.
-- BRANCHNEG can be used for conditionals by altering the accumulator value based off a logic statement.
+- BRANCH (40xx) - The second two digits provide a location to jump to.
+So when the command is encountered the current register changes to whatever is specified by the two digits.
+- HALT (43xx) - When encountered processes are paused and the program stops running